Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Algebraic safety assertions and invariants

-Note that $\phi_\psi$ always exists and is the intersection of all the varieties $\phi$ such that $\psi\impl [F]\,\phi$.
-Finding $\phi_\psi$ amounts to building (a basis of) an appropriate ideal $I$ such that $\var(I)=\phi_\psi$.
-One such ideal is $I_\psi\defi \Id(\phi_\psi)$.
-Unfortunately, computing $I_\psi$, or any other polynomial representation of $\psi$, appears to be computationally awkward.
-This motivates the introduction of a relativized version of the previous problem.
+Currently, we do not know how to compute $I_\psi$, or any other polynomial representation of $\psi$.
+This motivates the introduction of a relaxed, or relativized, version of the previous problem.
 In this version, a user specified set of polynomials $P$ is used to tune the strength, hence precision, of the postcondition.

 \begin{problem}[strongest postcondition, relativized] Given a polynomial set $P\subseteq \reals[\xx]$ and an algebraic variety $\psi$, find a finite representation of $P \cap I_\psi $. \end{problem}

 Of course, we have that $\var(P\cap I_\psi)\supseteq \var(I_\psi)=\phi_\psi$, which implies that $\psi\impl [F]\,\var(P\cap I_\psi)$.
 In other words, $ P \cap I_\psi$ represents an overapproximation of the strongest postcondition.
 There is another meaningful way of generalizing the problem of checking \eqref{eq:safetypla}.